 Also known as ‘Part C’ of Medicare.
-For most of the individuals that are new and old to Medicare, this the most efficient way to receive your benefits administered by a private insurance company and funded by Medicare.
-These plans offer lower premiums, extra benefits, and much more.
+For most individuals that are new and old to Medicare, this can be the most efficient way to receive your benefits: administered by a private insurance company and funded by Medicare.
+These plans offer lower premiums, extra benefits and much more.

-Also referred to as ‘Medigap’, traditional Medicare supplements have been available since the inception of Medicare and are very rich in benefits.
-With this plan design, Medicare is the primary biller and the supplement is the secondary biller which fills in the gaps.
-These plans offer the deepest network of Doctors, nationwide.
+Also referred to as ‘Medi-gap,’ traditional Medicare supplements have been available since the inception of Medicare and are they rich in benefits.
+With this plan, Medicare is the primary biller and the supplement is the secondary biller who fills in the gaps.
+These plans offer the deepest network of doctors nationwide.

-Part D of Medicare plans come in a lot of different shapes and sizes depending mostly on which medications you take.
-Generally, Medicare Advantage has Part D included.
-However, with a Medicare Supplement, we would want to add a prescription drug plan to cover medications you would receive at a pharmacy.
+Part D of Medicare plans come in many different shapes and sizes depending mostly on which medications you take.
+Generally, Medicare Advantage has Part D included versus a Medicare Supplement, where a prescription drug plan would be added to cover medications you would receive at a pharmacy.

-We have been handling Medicare insurance a long time, talking to thousands of individuals on Medicare for years, and understand you have some questions about Medicare.
-Take a look at some commonly asked questions and answers that we have collected over the years.
+We have been handling Medicare insurance for a long time and have spoken to thousands of individuals about Medicare.
+We understand you may have some questions, so take a look at the frequently-asked-questions we have collected over the years for an immediate answer.

 The Federal Health Insurance Program known as Medicare started in 1965.
 Medicare Insurance is split into two parts:

 - Part A (which includes expenses related to Hospital visits, etc).

 - Part B (which includes other medical expenses related to Doctor visits, etc).

 An individual is automatically enrolled in Medicare Part A when they: